mitric-lab/programming_theochem/src/psets/pset_00.md

 ### Problem 1
 We learned about two algorithms for floor division in the lecture.
-A regular division however, does not only give us the quotient, but also the remainder.
+A regular division, however, does not only give us the quotient but also the remainder.

 **Modify the algorithms `naive_div` and `div` in chapter